rita-ni/DSCI-532_group-211_dashboards/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* Focusing on what is best for the team, finishing distributed work with effort and on-time.
-* Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: